kates/activeadmin-globalize/README.md

   actions
 end

-# This was the original syntax proposed in this gem, however currently it doesn't work
 form do |f|
   # ...
   f.translated_inputs "Translated fields", switch_locale: false do |t|
     t.input :title
     t.input :description
-  end
-  # ...
-end

-# Instead you have to nest the block inside an #inputs block and the title
-# should be passed to the inputs method
-form do |f|
-  # ...
-  f.inputs "Translated fields" do
-    f.translated_inputs 'ignored title', switch_locale: false do |t|
-      t.input :title
-      t.input :description
-    end
   end
   # ...
 end